SouptikRoy/SPICE_OPAMP_Simulation/README.md

 * **Magnitude Plot:** The plot shows a sharp peak at **1 kHz** with a gain of **0 dB**.
 Frequencies above and below 1 kHz are attenuated (rolled off).
 * **Phase Plot:** The phase shifts from $+90^\circ$ to $-90^\circ$, passing through **$0^\circ$** at the 1 kHz peak.

-### Mismatch
-This is the classic signature of a **2nd-Order Bandpass Filter**.
-This result is completely unrelated to both the inverting amplifier schematic and the non-inverting amplifier transient results.

----

 ## Conclusion